 In 1993, SUPERVALU INC. acquired Wetterau and, with it, Save-A-Lot.
 Save-A-Lot remains a wholly owned subsidiary of SUPERVALU.

 In 2006: Save-A-Lot founder Bill Moran announced his retirement after almost 30 years leading the company.
-Bill Shaner, a 25-year food industry veteran and former Chief Operating Officer of the company, was named President and Chief Executive Officer of Save-A-Lot.
-While this change of leadership is a notable event in Save-A-Lot history, we have continued to stay true to the values and vision that Bill Moran first set forth — offering a quality selection of the low-priced products our shoppers need every day.
+While changes in leadership are a notable event in Save-A-Lot history, we have continued to stay true to the values and vision that Bill Moran first set forth — offering a quality selection of the low-priced products our shoppers need every day.